What an interest rate is in finance, automation is in programming. Time spent upfront to automate pays off with

 It gets harder to argue against automation if one saves as much as 30 minutes a day, even if it comes at the cost of completely neglecting every other responsibility.
 If all you do is continue to automate the same script, and somehow the script continues to grow and eat up more of your time, in just a couple of months you are 38x more productive.
 Keep the pace of saving a whole 30 minutes each day and in 200 days you're 184,411x more productive which roughly equals the productivity of a small city.

 This is an increase of five orders of magnitude in productivity: 100,000x.
 I doubt most people are ready to gauge if such a big jump is within reach.
 Especially if they've done no hard automation before.
 But I know it's a mistake to dismiss the possibility.
 A less frightening question to ask is: which productivity multiplier might be within reach?
 Some number must be.

 The limits of productivity aren't a complete mystery.
 Some claim 100x productivity as the lowerbound.
 Probably no one knows where the upperbound is today and where it will be in the future.
 If I had to guess I'd say it depends not just on the person but also on the nature of the problem solved.
-The bottleneck is often some human getting in the way instead of a hard tech problem being unsolvable.
+The bottleneck often isn't a hard tech problem being unsolveable but some human getting in the way.

 Note how conservative the calculation is.
 It excludes working weekends, and it comes with 12 weeks of not working at all.
 It's not working for two more days per week that will make a difference.
 It's automating that script to continually save more minutes each day.
 If you had to pick between continually automating like this for 200 days, or not automating but working a full 365 days, automating yields higher gains.